 treatment, and ethical breeding.

-Promoting awareness of the NK9DTA to support members’ businesses as belonging
+awareness of the NK9DTA to support members’ businesses as belonging to a

-Active members that will support, assist, and participate in fulfilling the
+members that will support, assist, and participate in fulfilling the goals of

 The opinions, positions, and practices of individual NK9DTA members do not